 You probably still qualify for Chapter 7, but you’ll need to answer more questions to find out.
 Most people qualify once all factors are taken into account.

-Or you can use the calculator linked to in this article or calculate manually from the numbers below: :
+Or you can use the calculator linked to this page or calculate manually from the numbers below:

 |Household Size||Income Monthly|